losandes/heinz-95729-project/api/README.md

 * **app.js**: the entry point of the app
 * **composition.js**: where we bootstrap hilary, and compose our dependency graph.
 It's the [composition root](http://blog.ploeh.dk/2011/07/28/CompositionRoot/) of the app.
-* **apis.js**: An index of all the APIs that are to be exposed.
-This should require the controllers, and anything they depend on.
-When you add a new type/controller, you can register it and start using it, by requiring it in this file.

 ### home
 The home folder contains the default/home controller, which responds to requests to the root of this API.
 It renders the README files as HTML.
 Visit the home page of this API and click, _About_ to learn more.